voostindie/markdown-curator/README.md

 To work around this you can create your own data models, which you can then build your queries upon.

-To do so, implement the `DataModel` interface, register it in your curator and share it with your own queries.
+To do so, implement the `DataModel` interface, register it in your curator module and share it with your own queries.
 Whenever a change is detected, the curator requests your data models to update themselves accordingly, through the `vaultChanged` method.

+**IMPORTANT**: make sure your data models are registered as `@Singleton`s!

 By extending the `DataModelTemplate` class you get full refreshes basically for free, and an easy way to process events in a more granular fashion, if so desired: simply override the `process` methods of choice and provide your own implementation.